skandyx/BotPy/README.md

 The process is a multi-stage funnel:

-### **Phase 1: Macro Scan & Hotlist Qualification (15m / 4h)**
+### **Phase 1: Macro Scan & Hotlist Qualification (4h / 15m)**

 The bot continuously scans all USDT pairs, looking for those that are "primed" for a potential explosive move.
 Instead of trading immediately, it adds qualified pairs to a **"Hotlist"** (marked with a 🎯 in the scanner).
-A pair must pass two strict macro filters to be considered:
+A pair must pass three strict macro filters to be considered:

 1.  **✅ MASTER TREND FILTER (The Context - 4h Chart):** The pair must be in a confirmed, powerful long-term uptrend.
     *   **Condition:** The current price is **above its 50-period Exponential Moving Average (EMA50)**.
 This ensures we are only trading with the dominant market momentum.

+2.  **✅ VOLUME SPIKE FILTER (The Fuel Check - 4h Chart):** The pair must show a significant increase in recent trading activity, signaling institutional interest.
+    *   **Condition:** The volume of the most recent 4-hour candle is **greater than 2 times the average volume of the previous 20 candles**.
+This filters out low-conviction moves and focuses on assets "waking up".

-2.  **✅ VOLATILITY COMPRESSION (The Preparation - 15m Chart):** The market must be consolidating and building up energy, like a coiled spring.
+3.  **✅ VOLATILITY COMPRESSION (The Preparation - 15m Chart):** The market must be consolidating and building up energy, like a coiled spring.
     *   **Condition:** The pair is in a **Bollinger Band Squeeze**.
 This is detected when the width of the bands on the *previous* 15m candle was in the lowest 25% of its values over the last 50 periods.
 It signals quiet accumulation before a likely expansion in volatility.

-If both conditions are met, the pair is placed on the **Hotlist**.
+If all three conditions are met, the pair is placed on the **Hotlist**.
 The bot now "zooms in" and proceeds to Phase 2, analyzing every 1-minute candle for this specific pair.

 ### **Phase 2: Micro Trigger & Safety Checks (1m)**